Carefree self-guided walking and geocaching holidays with a personal touch.

 Day four: A restful day in the sleepy town of Cercal do Alentejo.

-Day six: An 8 km circular walk (2 - 2½ hours), firstly along a section of the Fishermen's Trail towards Ilha do Pessegueiro, and then returning to the village on a section of the Historical Way, passing a Bronze Age burial site.
+Day six: An 8 km circular walk (2 - 2½ hours), firstly along a section of the Fishermen's Trail towards Ilha do Pessegueiro, and then returning to the village on the Praia de Sissal, circular trail.
 From Porto Covo harbour you can take a boat trip to Ilha do Pessegueiro or you can go horse riding at a farm just to the south of the village.

 Day eight: A rest day in Vila Nova de Milfontes, which has lots to offer with its beaches and pavement cafés.
 You could take a boat trip up the River Mira or hire a canoe and tackle it under your own steam.